 Boxes used should be at least two ply in thickness to ensure they don’t collapse during transportation.
 You can buy packing materials designed for moving house direct from out site.

 Getting ready for the big day

 Closer to the time of your big move day it’s a good idea to have some basic items ready for your move.
 If you have children, make sure you have something to keep them busy during the move, so don’t pack their favourite toys or books.
+Include phones and IPads for the kids as this is one day when you want to relax usage rules of these items.
 You’ll also need to have some food and drinks ready for the journey.

 Lastly ensure bedding is readily available if your move in is happening over more than one day.